 Want some other good one pot recipes?
 This lemon tuna pasta is easy, inexpensive and delicious!
-Simpler versions (great as a side dish too) are peas and pasta and this one pot summer veggie pasta is a mandatory one in our house.
+Simpler versions (great as a side dish too) are pasta and peas and this one pot pasta with green beans is a mandatory one in our house.

 - 1 tablespoon fine sea salt plus ½ teaspoon